Comic superhero Ultraman slain by Malaysian censors

-KUALA LUMPUR Malaysia has banned a comic book starring the Japanese superhero Ultraman because it could disturb "public order", sparking a torrent of online ridicule from those who saw it as the latest sign of excessive censorship in the Muslim-majority country.
+KUALA LUMPUR, March 7 Malaysia has banned a comic book starring the Japanese superhero Ultraman because it could disturb "public order", sparking a torrent of online ridicule from those who saw it as the latest sign of excessive censorship in the Muslim-majority country.

 The book was on a list of banned publications on the ministry's website on Friday.